evaaaaawu/evaaaaawu.com/src/content/en/javascript-scope-and-scope-chain-explained.md

 featured: false
 ---

-Scope is like a concept of range, defining the area where a value or an expression can be used and found.
+Scope determines where variables are accessible and can be referenced within your code.

-In JavaScript, scope can be divided into global, function scope, and block scope.
+In JavaScript, scope can be divided into three types: global, function, and block scope.

-- Global scope refers to the global execution environment created when JavaScript code begins execution.
-Variables defined outside of functions or blocks belong to the global scope.
-These variables are also called global variables and can be accessed from anywhere in the code.
+- Global scope refers to the execution environment created when JavaScript code begins running.
+Variables defined outside of any function or block belong to the global scope.
+These global variables can be accessed from anywhere in your code.

-- Function scope refers to the scope created by a function.
+- Function scope refers to the environment created by a function declaration.
+Variables defined inside a function are only accessible within that function and any nested functions.
+They cannot be accessed from outside the function where they're declared.

-- Block scope appeared after ES6 and is defined within a pair of curly braces.
-It's important to note that only variables defined with `let` and `const` belong to block scope.
-Variables defined with `var` only have function scope.
+- Block scope was introduced in ES6 and is defined within a pair of curly braces `{}`.
+Note that only variables declared with `let` and `const` respect block scope.
+Variables declared with `var` only have function scope and ignore block boundaries.

-The scope chain refers to how JavaScript looks up variables.
-When JavaScript uses a variable, it first tries to find it in the current scope.
-If the variable isn't found in the current scope, it continues searching up through parent scopes until it reaches the global scope.
-If the variable still isn't found in the global scope, an error is thrown.
-This layer-by-layer relationship is called the scope chain.
+The scope chain describes how JavaScript looks up variables during execution.
+When code references a variable, JavaScript first searches for it in the current scope.
+If not found, it continues searching upward through parent scopes until reaching the global scope.
+If the variable isn't found in the global scope, JavaScript throws a reference error.
+This hierarchical lookup process forms the scope chain.

-The scope chain can be understood through the following code:
+You can see the scope chain in action through this example:

 <!-- ```js
 let a = 100;